jyhw123/Balai_Bomba_SCDFXIBM/README.md

 #### Step 7: Ensure that all nodes have the correct settings
 In order for the simulated device to send data over to the Node-RED Flow, Cloudant, and Twitter we need to set a few settings.
 ##### IBM IoT App In Node
 Authentication mode should be API Key.
 Edit the TempSensor_API API Key and input the API Key and Token generated above on the IBM Watson IoT Platform.
 The Device Type should be set to “TempSensor”, and the Device Id should be set to “TempSensor_1”, in accordance to the simulated device created a few steps ago.
+The 'Event' field should be ticked.
 ##### Cloudant Nodes
 We will need the service credentials for the Cloudant Database that was generated a few steps above.
 After clicking on the “Cloudant Address Retrieval” node, follow the following steps: ‘Service’ field should be set to ‘External cloudant or couchdb service’.
 Edit the “Server” field, and input the host field as “https://<your host name generated above>”, input the Username field as the username generated above, and the password field as the password generated above.
 Then, the Database name should be “troublechute_id_address”, and we should search by _id.
 There are 2 Cloudant Address Retrieval nodes that need to be edited as above.